grgarside/SECommentFlagger/README.md

 License
 --------

-This is licensed under the [GPL v2](http://choosealicense.com/licenses/gpl-v2).
+This is licensed under [GPL v2](http://choosealicense.com/licenses/gpl-v2).

 Have fun!